 Using the ClickBank CPA Commission Calculator

-The ClickBank CPA Commission Calculator automatically determines the maximum payable CPA commission amount a vendor can offer to an affiliate.
+The ClickBank CPA Commission Calculator automatically determines the maximum payable CPA commission amount a seller can offer to an affiliate.

 Maximum Payable Amount